One Word: Imprimatura

 An imprimatura is an initial stain of color painted onto a white ground.
 It is usually created using an earth color such as burnt umber or raw sienna.
 When painted onto your canvas it provides you with a transparent toned ground to work onto.
 (For more oil painting terms and definitions, here’s my free online Glossary for Oil Painting Terms–An Essential Guide for Beginners.)

-The name Imprimatura comes from the Italian for ‘first paint layer’ and often, the initial stain is left visible in areas of the finished painting.
+The word imprimatura comes from the Italian for ‘first paint layer’ and often, the initial stain is left visible in areas of the finished painting.

 You can use this painting technique to prepare a selection of different colored surfaces that can be perfect for quick oil painting sketches and poster studies.